Want to follow along with this writing? Sign up Today, it's free and easy

 I totally wanted to hit the heart and laugh button again :) *mentally clicks them about 10 times each* I'm going to be drooling over Asian guys here pretty soon, you silly thing :P Gah!
 This is adorable!
 I love it!!

-over 1 year ago Jane A. Blackwood said:
+almost 2 years ago Jane A. Blackwood said:

 I love this!
 Brilliant job.
 Good luck with the contest.